samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 Refer to this [page](https://docs.cypress.io/guides/guides/continuous-integration.html#) for setting up Cypress on your favorite CI server.

+{% include tweet_quote.html quote_text="Cypress can be easily integrated into continuous integration tools to validate your web apps on each development iteration." %}

 ## Time Travel and Debugging with Cypress

 Another cool feature present in the Cypress Test Runner tool is that as you hover through the command log on the left, for each step in the test, you can check the state of the application on the right.
 You can also click on the pin icon to freeze the runner for that particular step, open the developer console and get insights into the specific web interactions that happened, the selectors used, parameters passed and results.

 ![Time travel and debugging with Cypress](https://cdn.auth0.com/blog/cypress-tests/time-travel.png)

+{% include tweet_quote.html quote_text="Testing web applications with Cypress is awesome because you even get access to features like time travel." %}

 ## Postmortem Analysis on Cypress